What My Arizona to Delaware Move with Safeway Moving Really Cost Me

 • Nothing appeared to be damaged

-The primary issue with Ryan’s move was the cost increase from the initial quote to the final cost by over 60%.
-This is unacceptable, regardless of the situation.
-Safeway should have done a better job with the initial estimate, and the company should have done more to reduce the additional costs.
+The real issue was cost.
+A 60%+ increase from quote to final bill is unacceptable.
+Safeway should have done a better job on the initial estimate and should have worked harder to reduce the overage once the discrepancy was identified.

 Oh, before you go.
-Here’s this adorable picture of Ryan’s dogs making the cross-country road trip.
+Here are my dogs making the cross-country road trip.

 Not what you were looking for?